CALCRIM No. 548. Murder: Alternative Theories

 548.Murder: Alternative Theories

-The defendant has been prosecuted for murder under two theories: (1)
+The defendant has been prosecuted for murder under multiple theories.

 Each theory of murder has different requirements, and I will instruct